-Assessment and Treatment of Written Language Impairments Associated with Right Hemisphere Damage
+Management of Written Language Impairments in Right Hemisphere Disorders

 Description: Patients with right focal hemisphere lesions can have a variety of written language impairments.
 Characteristically they often exhibit neglect dyslexia and neglect dysgraphia but they also often have problems with semantic components including interpretation of metaphorical language and written language organization that mirrors tangential oral language skills.
 This webinar will review methods to assess this range of written language impairments and evidence-based treatment approaches.

 Instructor: Martha S. Burns, PhD, CCC-SLP, Adjunct Associate Professor, Department of Communication Sciences and Disorders, Northwestern University